A day in the life of your local Citizens Advice

 At the appointment, the adviser looked at how they might be able to increase their income and did a benefit check with them, explaining that because Joseph is on fluctuating income, they could make a claim for Universal Credit.
 The adviser then looked at Joseph and Claire's debts and discussed what creditors could do to enforce these.
 After drafting a financial statement with them, the adviser then discussed the various options available to Joseph and Claire based on their circumstances, and ensuring that their mortgage payments took priority over the other non-priority debts.
 Joseph and Claire decided to offer small payments to their non-priority creditors pending payment of Universal Credit.
 Joseph and Claire were advised that they could return for further help should they need it.

 Mrs Jenkins is a pensioner who can't understand why she has a bill from two power supply companies.
 The adviser discovers that she moved supplier three months ago and the old supplier was still charging.
 The adviser contacted the previous supplier, stopped the ongoing charges and obtained a refund for Mrs Jenkins.

-Valerie has received a Disability Living Allowance form for her son.
+Valerie has received a Personal Independence Payment form for her adult son.
 She has tried to fill it in but doesn't know how to finish it.
 The adviser goes through the form helping her fill in the missing parts.
-Advice is given on her options if the claim is disallowed, including the opportunity to be represented by a specialist adviser at a tribunal.
+Advice is given on her options if the claim is disallowed, including help to request a Mandatory Reconsideration and if necessary, the opportunity to be represented by a specialist adviser at a tribunal.

-Other clients are helped with problems relating to changing bank accounts, credit checks, the non delivery of a three piece suite, a court hearing for mortgage arrears, what to do following a separation, various employment issues and a neighbour who lets his dog foul the pavement.
+Other clients are helped with problems relating to changing bank accounts, credit checks, the non delivery of a three piece suite, a court hearing for mortgage arrears, child contact issues, various employment issues and a neighbour who lets his dog foul the pavement.